 Flynn: Who asked you?

 Bruce Willis's character Korben Dallas in The Fifth Element is introduced as such even before he gets behind the wheel via a phone call with his mechanic.
 In his first scene.
 Fittingly, he's an ex-Starfighter pilot turned cab driver - in New York city.
-Of course, there is a Chase Scene that show cases his driving "skills".
+There is a Chase Scene that show cases his driving "skills".
 And, like the Star Wars example above, driving in the future is a 3-d experience.

 There's a joke about the New York cabdriver who went speeding through every red light.
 "My five brothers and I have always driven like this."
 Come to a green light?
 Slam on the brakes, because one of his brothers might be coming through....

 Another joke involved the Pope, a popular televangelist, and a cabbie headed the Gates of Heaven, only to find a long line.
 St. Peter asks the Pope and preacher to wait while the cabbie is allowed to jump the queue.
 When the two clergymen protest, St. Peter pointed out that folks slept through their sermons, but passengers in his cab were praying through the entire trip.
 This joke was often retold in Israel in The Eighties with the crazy cabbie replaced by the driver of a Jerusalem-Tel Aviv bus, for rather different reasons.

 Another joke with the Pope involves His Sanctity asking to the Popemobile's driver to try the car.
 The Pope proceeds to break as many traffic laws as he can.
 A cop pulls them over... and then calls the HQ: "We have an important lawbreaker here.
 I don't know who he is, but his driver is the Pope!"